AryanS180702/Machine-Learning---Airbnb-Price-Prediction-/README.md

-# Machine-Learning---Airbnb-Price-Prediction-

 # Airbnb Price Prediction

-## Overview
-Airbnb provides a platform for property owners to rent out their spaces to travelers.
-Pricing a listing effectively is critical for maximizing revenue while staying competitive in the market.
-For hosts, understanding what factors influence the price of their listings is essential.
-This project aims to build a machine learning model to predict the price of Airbnb listings based on various features such as property type, room type, location, amenities, and host characteristics.
-By analyzing these factors, this project provides actionable insights to Airbnb hosts to help optimize their listing prices.

-## Problem Statement
-The main objective of this project is to develop a regression model that can predict the price of an Airbnb listing.
-Using features like property type, number of reviews, location, and available amenities, the model aims to estimate the listing price with reasonable accuracy.
-The insights from this project can help Airbnb hosts understand what drives pricing, enabling them to make data-informed decisions.
-It can also help Airbnb improve its pricing recommendations to enhance user satisfaction on both ends.

 ## Dataset
 The dataset used in this project is Airbnb listing data, where the target variable is `log_price`.